John-Kostick/vzome-sharing/_posts/2022-05-21-Regular-Dodecahedron-Array-11-16-38.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2022/05/21/11-16-38-Regular-Dodecahedron-Array/>)

 {% endcomment %}
+  An array of regular pentagonal Dodecahedra in Icosahedral symmetry.
+Twelve units surround an Icosidodecahedron, sharing edges with adjacent units.

 A 3D design created in vZome.
 Use your mouse or touch to interact.